UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 #### Loading the Data

 Following PyTorch convension, a class is created to maange the loading of the data.
-Some additional steps are that a label encoder is created to take the string based labels and map them to a numerical form; the mappings are also exported to a json so we can easily review the mappings as well and use them in other applications.
+Some additional steps are that a label encoder is created to take the string based labels and map them to a numerical form; the mappings are also exported to a JSON so we can easily review the mappings as well and use them in other applications.

 ```python
 import os